 If you believe that any portion of the material contained on this site infringes your copyright, notify TheHighRoad.org (“THR”) of your claim in accordance with the following procedure.
 THR will take appropriate action as required by the Digital Millennium Copyright Act (DMCA), 17 U.S.C. § 512(c)(3).

-Written Notification must be submitted to this site’s Designated Agent:
+Written Notification must be submitted to this site’s Designated Agent:, which can be found by searching for thehighroad.org on this page.

 To be effective, the Notification must be in writing and contain the following information: